Quick Crosswind Calculation for Pilots

 • If the wind is 45° off, then the crosswind component is three-quarters of the full strength of the wind (45 minutes is three-quarters of an hour).

-• If the wind is 60° off, then the crosswind component is a quarter of the full strength of the wind (60 minutes is a full hour).
+• If the wind is 60° off, then the crosswind component is nearly the full strength of the wind (60 minutes is a full hour).

 Let’s see the above in action.
 We’ll use a 20-knot wind.